SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ## Release 4.0

-*Release 4.0 libraries published February 21, 2022*
+*Release 4.0 libraries published March 15, 2022*

 As release 4.0 is a new major version, it contains breaking changes.
 To migrate to 4.0 from 3.0, please see the following documentation: